TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          The value must correspond to the key used for the backend system language if there is one.
 See inside typo3/sysext/core/Classes/Localization/Locales.php
-         (in TYPO3 4.7 and 4.6 in t3lib/l10n/class.t3lib_l10n_locales.php and until
-         TYPO3 4.5 in t3lib/config\_default.php) or look at the translation page on typo3.org for the official 2-byte key for a given language.
+         or look at the translation page on typo3.org for the official 2-byte key for a given language.
 Notice that selecting the official key is important if you want to get labels in the correct language from "locallang" files.

          If the language you need is not yet a system language in TYPO3 you can use an artificial string of your choice and provide values for it via